 With locations throughout Florida, Sprinklermatic University is a world-class, state-of-the-art training facility and wet lab used for hands-on orientation and education for firefighters and fire safety professionals with the purpose of giving a general overview and Introduction to fire sprinklers and fire protection systems.
 The University is unique in that it is the only facility that affords students the ability to operate real equipment and actually flow water in a learning environment to practice their craft.
 Sprinklermatic University is an approved training provider with the Florida State Fire College.
 The facility provides continuing education to firefighters, property managers, NICET and other professional licenses and certifications.

 Sprinklermatic University’s Fire Protection Systems Program curriculum is designed to give students a general overview of fire sprinklers and fire protection systems.
 The curriculum provides a breakdown of the NFPA standards and other legislature that govern fire protection systems.
 Educational objectives are listed and will be met by students at the completion of the program.
-There are currently five courses which have been approved by the Florida State Fire College.
-Each course provides (3) CEUs to firefighters, fire inspectors, and fire instructors.
-At the completion of the 15 hour Fire Protection Systems Program, students will be awarded a certificate of completion, a “Sprink Geek” Member card, and a Sprinklermatic University challenge coin.
+An approved education provider with the Florida State Fire College and the Florida Department of Business & Professional Regulation (DBPR), the university provides continuing education to firefighters, property managers and other industry professionals.

 Riser # 1: A Flow Control Valve with Fire Cycle Trim; this is an intricate system as it allows the system to be turned off.
 These valves have quick ON / OFF capabilities allowing for endless applications.